ms/buildtogether.tech/collaborate/index.md

 safer.

-Git itself doesn't have any notion of a "main repository", but GitHub and other software forges all encourage people to use Git as if there was one.
+Git itself doesn't have any notion of a "main repository", but GitHub and other software portals all encourage people to use Git as if there was one.
 For example, suppose that Amira wants to contribute to the assignment that Sami is hosting on GitHub at `https://github.com/sami/homework5`.
 Amira can go to that URL and click on the "Fork" button in the upper right corner.
 GitHub goes ahead